rhyswynne/inline-tweet-sharer/README.md

 Changelog
 =========
+1.5
+---
+* Added the ability to set a default prefix and suffix for the tweets.

 1.4.5
 -----
 * Fixed WP_DEBUG notices in the back end - calling has_cap with a proper capability, rather than by user level.